dwnatwick/MCW-Windows-Virtual-Desktop/README.md

 # Windows Virtual Desktop

-Contoso Healthcare, headquartered in Detroit, Michigan, is a national healthcare provider with hospitals and doctors offices located throughout North America.
+Contoso Healthcare, headquartered in Detroit, Michigan, is a national healthcare provider with hospitals and doctor's offices located throughout North America.
 The nature of their business requires a high level of security of personal health information (PHI) of patients, and personal identifiable information (PII) for their employees.

 The business of healthcare has become more reliant on mobile devices to access patient health records, which has created a concern over theft and data exposure.
 Contoso would like to eliminate the possibility of any PHI or PII being located on a local device through use of a virtual desktop infrastructure.